- General Information for Incoming RC Students

 RC Majors give students the unique opportunity to study academic programs unavailable elsewhere.
-The five RC Interdisciplinary Majors are Arts and Ideas, Creative Writing and Literature, Drama, Social Science, and an Individualized Concentration.
+The four RC Interdisciplinary Majors are Arts and Ideas, Creative Writing and Literature, Drama, and Social Theory and Practice.

 You can download a copy of the RC Major/Minor Declaration Form below.